Chart Color Schemes

 Health performance in Clontarf is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Clontarf faces significant health challenges, as indicated by health data.
+Clontarf faces significant health challenges, as indicated by data showing high prevalence of common conditions across both younger and older age groups.

 Frequently Asked Questions - Health